Abhi6722/covid_resources/README.md

 <img align="left" src="https://github.com/Abhi6722/covid_resources/blob/main/screenshots/ss7.png" width="30%"></img>
 <img src="https://github.com/Abhi6722/covid_resources/blob/main/screenshots/ss8.png" width="30%"></img>

-<h2 align="left"> ABOUT THE PLATFORM </h2>
+<h2 align="left"> ABOUT THE App </h2>
-<li>We have developed our game with Construct 3 software.
-Construct 3 basically a game making software with the help of which we can create 2D games. <br></li>
-<li>Our main point of choosing Construct 3 is that it a browser based software and therefore we don't need a high end PC/laptop.
-And the team collaboration is also amazing. <br></li>
-<li>With construct 3 we can access our game from anywhere and on any device.
-This also supports offline editing which means we don't even need internet connection all the time for making game. <br></li>
-<li>One another and most important feature is that it includes multi platform deployment option.
-Which means we can export our game for Android, iphone, Windows, Mac and even for xbox, Facebook instant game and HTML5 games. <br></li>
+<li>We have developed our with the help of Bravo Studio which allowed us to save our time by simpling converting our design from figma to a app and later on we binded the data with the help of APIs to our UI.<br></li>
+<li>The main reason behind choosing bravo was that we lacked time and wanted to include as many resources as possible to we used bravo and connected all the information which we wanted to add without compromising on UI.<br></li>
+<li>We also used various API since we lacked time so we had to take help from those but in future we are planning to use AstraDb completely to store all the data as the process of data storing is as simple as a pie.<br></li>

+<h2 align="left"> FUTURE ENDEAVOURS </h2>
+<li>Our App is currently buid only for Android device so we are planing to release an ios build and a web build so that it can reaach to as many people as possible.<br></li>
+<li>Presently our app is based on datasets available in India however in future we can add databases of all the other countries.</li>
+<li>Due to lack of time we have used external APIs but in future we will completely depend on the AstraDb database.</li>

 <h2 align="left"> Platforms and features required</h2>
-<li>Android 5.0 and above <br></li>
+<li>Android device<br></li>

 <h2 align="left"> Working Demo </h2>
-<li>Link to Game(Android): https://drive.google.com/file/d/1twHC_5GW8yP9CJ-v-eFVs6dJOwxfBGrp/view?usp=sharing <br></li>
+<li>Link to App: https://github.com/Abhi6722/covid_resources/blob/main/App/Covid_Resources.apk <br></li>
-<li>Link to pitch: https://youtu.be/VeLcxWsH8zo <br></li>
+<li>Link to pitch: https://youtu.be/8O6VWOJZgds <br></li>
-<li>Link to thesis: https://drive.google.com/file/d/1ASrBhINphmVhq2zgKr94LtpNoou1wsDG/view?usp=sharing <br></li>

-<h2 align="left"> Instructions </h2>
-<li>Download and install the .apk file to run on your android device.<br></li>
-<li>For PC, just click on the .exe file inside build.<br></li>

 </body>
 </html>